-The Common Core State Standards for Math contain both content and practice standards.
+Explanation of Common Core State Standards for Math (CCSS-M)

 The Content Standards at each grade level focus on the actual material the students will be learning, such as “add and subtract within 20” or “convert like measurements within a given measurement system.”
 As highlighted in the video, the authors of the core have made a concerted effort to ensure that the content standards are focused, coherent, and rigorous.
 They build on each other from grade to grade to help scaffold students' understanding as they move through the complexities of each topic.